loicp1/MC-Colorful-Trees/README.md

 ## A Minecraft resource pack that tweaks trees.

-Colorful Trees aims to bring a bit more variety to your Minecraft world without bringing too much changes - as a matter of fact there's only one change, and it's about the color of the tree leaves.
+Colorful Trees aims to bring a bit more variety to your Minecraft world without changing it too much.
+Two types of trees are concerned : birch and acacia, which leaves will respectively turn yellow and red.
+These changes will make birch forests more fun and more unique to explore, and will highlight the dryness of savannas, reinforcing their ambience.
+Another benefit of this pack?
+It will give an esthetic utility to these types of leaves!

-Two types of trees are concerned.

-### Birch
-_Betula alleghaniensis_, also known as "Golden birch", is the reason behind birch leaves turning yellow here.
-This will make bitch forests a little more fun to explore and give a utility to birch leaves.

-### Acacia
-Acacia leaves becoming red doesn't make any real sense, but it matches the Savanna ambience well and will highlight the dryness of this biome.
-___
+## Additional info

+This resource pack is compatible with Minecraft 1.19 (tested) and should work down to Minecraft 1.16 (not tested).
+Older versions - and more recent ones when there are - may not support Colorful Trees.
+If you're not familiar with Github, click on the "<> Code" button, then "Download ZIP" to download the pack.
+Any use of any resource from this pack is allowed as long as credit is given (e.g. link this Github repository in a text file).

 ## Preview

-Some textures in these screenshots come from my other resource pack, Lolito's Own.
-Please don't take them into consideration when deciding whether to use this pack.
+Some textures in these screenshots come from my other resource pack Lolito's Own.
+Please do not take them into consideration.

 ![A birch forest with yellow birch leaves](./preview/birch.png)